NunuAbuashvili/TBC_Django_Project/README.md

 ## API Endpoints
 - `/products/`: Returns a JSON list of products with category details.
-- `/categories/`: Returns a JSON list of categories, including each parent category.
+- `/categories/`: Returns a JSON list of categories, including parent category information.
+- `/category/`: Returns a list of root categories.
+- `/categories/{category_id}/products/`: Returns a detailed view of each category, including statistics and products under the root category tree.
+- `/categories/{category_id}/products/{product_id}`: Returns a detailed view of a product.

 ## Contributing
 This project is part of a learning process.
 While contributions are welcome,